haapanen/react-intl-translations-tool/README.md

-# React Intl translations tool
+# React Intl translations tool (Prototype at the moment!)

 This tool converts a structured tree of translations into a flattened list of translations supported by React Intl.